jinbe/zod-prisma/README.md

 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** CarterGrimmeisen, zod-prisma, twitter_handle, Carter.Grimmeisen@uah.edu, Zod Prisma, A custom prisma generator that creates Zod schemas from your Prisma model.
+*** jinbe, zod-prisma, twitter_handle, jin@jinathy.com, Zod Prisma, A custom prisma generator that creates Zod schemas from your Prisma model.
 -->

 <!-- PROJECT SHIELDS -->